milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 comment = true
 +++

-# My Haskell Journey - Part 1
+# My Haskell Journey, Chapter 1 - What the hell is a monad?
 _Note: This is not a tutorial, it is some kind of progress report about my personal experience with trying to learn the programming language [Haskell](https://www.haskell.org/)._

 _Note: This is a first version of the post without any proofreading.
 I will go over it again and might do significant amounts of rewriting.
 Once I'm done, I will remove this second Note._